CastleQuirm/AdventOfCode/README.md

   - Most solutions for 2019, in a fairly scattershot arrangement (most of the puzzles involving the computer are in all all_days, other puzzles are their own cargo crates)
   - Would like, at some point, to go back and (a) clean this up and (b) complete the missing puzzles!
 - template
   - Framework files for a new year.
 Feel free to clone!
+Details below in the "How to Use".
   - Thoughts for improvement:
-    - Add test framework for the template
     - Add bit to script to get the inputs automatically each day/when first run after the given day
-    - Add some particularly common utilities and structs e.g. Coords, various initial parsings of input_lines.
+    - Add some particularly common utilities and structs e.g. Coords.
-      - In particular, might change the standard input to be a &[Vec<String>] where the outer vec is split on double-line breaks, and the inner vec is split on single line breaks.
-This is a common format in AOC inputs, used to separate parts of the input.
-    - Change default variable type for output of functions to i32.
-I'm not sure I've ever seen a negative answer, but generally handling i32s is better (they allow subtraction!) through the code.
-Or maybe to a string, so we can handle the odd occasion where a string is needed!
 - year20
   - All solutions for 2020, in a more organised format.
   - Day 21 outputs in a weird way, due to having a string result for Part 2 (it prints the Part 2 string result, then the Part 1 answer, then a 'numerical' answer for Part 2 of 0).